Muscles Worked in Dumbbell Chest Flyes

 - Lie on a bench, and lift a pair of dumbbells up to the starting position.

-- With almost completely straight arms, lower the dumbbells with control out to your sides.
+- With almost completely straight arms, lower the dumbbells out to your sides.

 - When you’ve lowered the dumbbells as deep as possible, reverse the motion and return the dumbbells to the starting position.